astronomer/docs/astro/astro-support.md

 ## Request an escalation for an existing support ticket
 <BusinessBadge/>

-Business and Enterprise customers are eligible to request escalated support for an existing ticket.
+Business and Enterprise customers can request escalated support for an existing ticket.
 To request a support escalation, email escalations@astronomer.io with the following information:

 * Ticket number
 * Issue summary